HITsz-TMG/VisionGraph/Evaluate/README.md

 Evaluate_ChatGPT*.py:
 Designed Only for Concrete Graph Problems (Connectivity, Cycle, ShortestPath, HamiltonPath).
+Assessing not only the binary 'yes' or 'no' judgments but also the accuracy of the specific paths identified.
 Suitable for Advanced Models like Chatgpt, Gemini.

 Evaluate_LLaVA*.py: